hanhanwu/Hanhan_NLP/README.md

 * In order to use Zombie.js, I have checked: zombie functions: http://zombie.readthedocs.io/en/latest/pythonzombie.html
 * In order to use Zombie.js, I have checked: CSS selector string: http://www.w3schools.com/jsref/met_document_queryselector.asp
 * <b>Mechanize</b>: It is built on python urllib2, therefore it cannot get the comments data which is not showing in web source code...
 But it is very convenient to get article title. http://wwwsearch.sourceforge.net/mechanize/
+* <b>Selenium</b>: Finally I got the comments by using selenium and firebug.
+They were my last choice because of the popup browsers, but, I have to admit, they are good to use.

 <b>Advanced NLP Tools</b>